Most animals, including humans, can be made to prefer the fake to the real. Sometimes this is funny and sometimes it is sad. Often both.

 It isn’t enough to say that we are constantly inundated and bombarded by supernormal stimuli.
 For many of us, it’s become our whole lives.

 The gap between highly controlled, low-stimulus work environments and potent stimuli options away from work has never been greater.
-And as the gap between normal stimuli and superstimuli grows larger, so, too, will the impact of these superstimuli on society.
+And as the gap between normal stimuli and superstimuli continues to grow larger at an accelerating rate, so too will the impact of these superstimuli on society.

 I don’t know how extensive virtual reality’s impact will be on society, but it would appear to be the ultimate form of supernatural stimulus.
 It is by definition a fake reality.
 And the goal is to get the technology to become so impressive that we will either not be able to distinguish it from reality or that we will prefer it to reality.
 To quote from Kevin Kelly’s recent book, The Inevitable: